-Autumn and Winter usually means spending more time inside because of the cold or bad weather, which means that it is vital for your physical surroundings to cultivate a relaxing and positive mood.
+Autumn and Winter usually mean spending more time inside because of the cold or bad weather, so your physical surroundings must cultivate a relaxing and positive mood.
 Having a cluttered space can affect your mental health and lead to problems such as poor sleep or bad organisation.
-Having a declutter can be therapeutic and the end result can be a clear and organised space.
+Decluttering can be therapeutic and the result is, usually, a clear and organised space (and mind).

 2. Make A Meal From Autumnal Vegetables.

-Getting more vegetables and good food into your diet is always important, but more so in the colder months when there is a greater chance of illness or your body needing extra vitamins and minerals.
-Vegetables like: squash, cauliflower, sweet potato, cabbage, Brussel sprouts and swede are all in season and widely available.
+Getting more vegetables and good food into your diet is always important, but more so in the colder months when there is a greater chance of illness.
+Vegetables like butternut squash, cauliflower, sweet potato, cabbage, Brussel sprouts and swede are all in season and widely available.
 So it’s time to create some new and interesting dishes.
 Soups, casseroles and stews are all wildly popular this time of the year, and help to keep us both warm and feeling fuller for longer!

 3. Light A Scented Candle.

 Lighting candles can be a simple way to bring you warmth and cosy light.
-There are so many Autumnal inspired scents that you can give your home that cosy and warm vibe; perfect for when it’s really cold or rainy outside.
+There are so many Autumnal-inspired scents that can give your home that cosy and warm vibe; perfect for when it’s cold or rainy outside.
 Creating that calming atmosphere will help you to relax and reduce stress and anxiety.

-Baking is a mindful self-care activity that is a way to express your creativity but also can reduce stress.
+Baking is a mindful self-care activity that can be a great way to express your creativity but also reduce stress.
 For many people, baking brings back fond memories of childhood and is even considered a great way to express your love for others.

 There are so many delicious Autumnal recipes that you could try.